Skip to content

 Can I use a custom base?

 Yes.
-Enter any positive base (other than 1) and the tool uses the change-of-base formula.
+Enter any positive number other than 1 as the base and the calculator uses the change-of-base formula to compute the result.